dask/dask-gke/README.md

 Alternatively it is possible to [install and manage Kubernetes by your-self](http://kubernetes.io/docs/getting-started-guides/).

-We will briefly describe usage assuming Google-countainer-engine
+We will briefly describe usage assuming Google Container Engine (GCE)

 ## The dask-kubernetes image